-Its table-topping customer score of 75% is based on customers who said they were satisfied and would recommend it, if asked.
-A ringing endorsement.
-Its recommended provider status also takes into account the way it has treated customers during the unprecedented travel disruption in recent months.
+Its table-topping customer score of 79% is based on customers who said they were satisfied and would recommend it, if asked.
+Secret Escapes was also rated highly.

 From UK spa breaks and canal boats to hand-picked hotel and holiday offers abroad, Travelzoo produces a weekly top 20 deals.
 These have been picked from several hundred, and checked for value.
-Customers rated Travelzoo four stars for value for money so it's clear they have a nose for a good deal.
+Some 96% of customers said Travelzoo’s deals are good value in our survey, so there’s no doubting its money-saving credentials.